 An electrical short, the heating element could have burnt out and is touching something, or a wire could be frayed and touching together, or the breaker could be bad.
 Be careful dealing with a hot water heater and breaker boxes, water and exposed wiring is a dangerous combination.
 You might want to look and see if there is a number to call on the water heater, most service men leave a colorful stamp with their company name and number on things they fix.
 Otherwise the yellow pages is a good place to find a reputable repairman.

+A hot water heater is like a bomb just wait for an agitator to set it off.
 The danger this can cause is deadly.
 Please contact someone who has expertise in the diagnosing of Hot water heaters.
 There are so many reported accidents in the failing of the heater to work, including deaths of children and teachers in a school.
 I am not telling you this to scare you, but to protect.
 Even if you skilled in the repairs, apparently the problem is something you have not yet mastered.
 Call someone quick and don't attempt to light it again until a qualified worker comes.